thepramodgeorge/Evallo-Website/.vscode/features/login/login_dw.md

 - Provider returns no picture: fallback to a placeholder avatar path (`/avatars/shadcn.jpg`) and initials are shown by `AvatarFallback`.
 - User already signed in: the sidebar and login screen check for an existing session and redirect to `/dashboard` immediately.
 - Sign-in or sign-out errors: code logs the error and shows a simple `alert` (login flow) or console error (logout); can be improved to show inline UI messages.
+- OAuth session persistence: After logout, Google OAuth was automatically using the previous account.
+Fixed by adding `prompt: 'select_account'` to force account selection screen.

 Testing & validation
 ---------------------